Axway/amplify-central/content/en/docs/amplify_relnotes/2024nov_amplify.md

 ---

-## November ?
-2024
+## November 1st 2024

 New features, enhancements, and bug fixes for the November ? update.

-### Agents updates for November ?
+### Agents updates for November 1st

-* **Custom Credential support on Axway API Management Agent**
+* **Provisioning Handling of Custom Credential Requests in APIM Discovery Agent**

+    ENHANCEMENT; APIM AGENT<br />
+    A new feature enhancement has been added in the APIM Agent that providers greater control over the provisioning of custom credential requests.
+This update introduces the ability to override the default Credential Request Definition (CRD) and manage the credential provisioning externally.
+Here's what you need to know about the new capability:
+     * **Override Default CRD**: Users can define and implement their own custom CRD insted of relying on the default definitioin provided by the agent.
+This allows for a tailored request handling that aligns with unique integration requirements.
+     * **Ignore Automatic Credential Provisioning**: The agent will automatically bypass the default credential provisioning in the API Manager, when a custom CRD is enabled.
+Users must manage the entire provisioning process externally, enabling integration with 3rd-party systems or custom authentication mechanisms.

+    To enable the override feature, update the releant settings in the APIM agent configuration and ensure you have the external credential provisioning flow in place, as the agent will not manage credentials when this feature is active.

+* **All Agents Defaults to GRPC communication mode**

     ENHANCEMENT<br />
-    The custom credential support has been released in a the Axway API Management agents to ignore handling of a custom credential (CRD).
-The will enable customers to perform their own credential handling.

-* **Agent SDK defaults to GRPC mode**

-    ENHANCEMENT<br />
-    The Agent SDK v1.1.102 has been updated so all agents default to use GRPC mode instead of polled mode (CENTRAL_GRPC_ENABLED=true).
-This will improve the efficiency of the communication between the agents and the platform
+    This update in the Agent SDK v1.1.102 enables all existing agents to use the GRPC communication mode by default.
+By enabling this mode, agents can communicate with the platform more efficiently, compared to the traditional polled mode.
+To switch to the poll mode, you can set the CENTRAL_GRPC_ENABLED=false.

 <!--### Agents known issues (hidden if none)-->

-* **UI for Agent Management**
+* **Agents screen update**

     ENHANCEMENT<br />
+    Several enhancements have been added to the Agents screen to enhance the user experience and navigation within the platform.
+Here's what has changed:
-    The Agent Management screen has been moved to a subpage under Topology -> Environments.
-The first column displays the Agent Title and logical name and the Dataplane column has been renamed to Environment to improve the User Experience.
+     * **Agent Management Screen Relocation**: The **Agents** screen has been moved and is now accessible under **Topology -> Environments**.
+     * **Updated columns for clarity**: The first column of the Agents screen now displays both the **Agent Title** and its **Logical Name**.
+The Dataplane column has been replaced with **Environments**, allowing user to see in which environment the agent is deployed.

-* **UI for Service Registry**
+* **Jump to a specific page in Service Registry**

     ENHANCEMENT<br />
-    The Service Registry has improved the UX navigation between pages.
-When multiple pages are available for the Service Registry to display, the ellipsis for the pages displays a page number option to make it easier to switch to a specific page.
+    When multiple pages are available for the **Service Registry** to display, simply click the "..." in the pagination controls that is place at the button of the page and select tha page you want to navigate to.
+This makes it easier to browse large lists of Services in the Service Registry.

-### Agents bug fixes for November ?
+### Agents bug fixes for November 1st

 | Case ID     | Internal ID  | Description                                       |
 |-------------|--------------|---------------------------------------------------|